 Capital assets are defined by the government as assets with an initial, individual cost of more than a certain cost and an estimated useful life in excess of two years.
-Minimum capitalization costs are as follows: land, \$5,000; Buildings and improvements \$5,000; infrastructure, \$20,000; furniture and equipment, \$5,000.
+Minimum capitalization costs is considered to be \$5,000 for all assets.
 Donated capital assets received prior to June 15, 2015 are recorded at their estimated fair value at the date of donation.
 Donated capital assets received after June 15, 2015 are recorded at acquisition value.
-All other purchased or constructed capital assets are reported at cost or estimated historical cost.
+All other purchased or constructed assets are reported at cost or estimated historical cost.
 The cost of normal maintenance and repairs that do not add to the value of the asset or materially extend assets' lives are not capitalized.
-Capital assets are depreciated using the straight-line method over the following estimated useful lives: